 The program will provide a unique mix of learning and action oriented experiential opportunities including:

-- participation in the International Ideas Marketplace, the Performance Improvement Prospectus sessions and the Action Learning Projects.
+- participation in the International Ideas Marketplace, the Leadership Prospectus sessions and the Action Learning Projects

-Participants will dive deep into the following thematic areas during the six weekend sessions:
+Participants will dive deep into the following thematic areas: